-With so many businesses advertising online and offline, in every industry; using proper keywords and related phrases effectively is one of several important factors to edging out the competition for the intended target market.
+With so many businesses advertising online and offline, in every industry; using proper keywords and related phrases effectively is one of several important factors to edging out the competition to reach an intended target market.

-Whether optimizing online content to receive top-page ranking in natural search results, or creating an effecitve offline campaign to drive new business, using the right keywords and phrases is imperative to campaign success.
+Whether optimizing online content to receive top-page ranking in natural search results (such as on Google), or creating an effective marketing campaign to drive new business; using the right keywords and phrases is imperative to campaign success.

-- For online campaigns, top keyword ranking leads to relevant search traffic; which improves any website or campaign's chance of increasing sales and improving conversion.
+- For online campaigns, top keyword ranking leads to relevant search traffic; relevant traffic improves any website or campaign's opportunity to increase conversion, which leads to more sales.

-- With offline campaign efforts, effective keyword usage improves the chances of receipients taking action, moving forward, and generating additional sales or inquiries.
+- With offline campaign efforts, effective keyword usage improves the chances of motivating recipients to take action, move forward, and generate additional sales or inquiries.